rtolosana/fog-modelling/README.md

 on choosing function granularity, data size and cost.
 The Petri net models become interpretable / executable through the Renew interpreter.
 The code is made available inside a Dockerfile (based on Ubuntu), with all the required dependencies to support the reproducibility of experiments.

 # Hardware Requirements
-  - No particular hardware requirement
+  - No particular hardware requirements

 # Software Requirements
   - Any Linux operating system to run an Ubuntu based Dockerfile